How to Stop Wasting Time on Reddit

 I was doing all this reading, convincing myself I was learning and improving myself when in reality it was going in one ear and straight out the other.

-I had managed to curb my addiction to other social media sites, but Reddit was a stubborn beast.
+I had managed to curb my addiction to other social media sites like Instagram, but Reddit was a stubborn beast.
 I was so addicted to Reddit.

 I’m here to tell you, however, that it can still be tamed.
 With the right systems and a bit of effort, you too can learn how to stop wasting time on Reddit.